InfinitiDevelopment/bugs/README.md

 <h2 align="left">Rules</h2>

 - Reports must follow the set formats and detail is required at all times.
-- Security vulnerabilities must be disclosed privately to [security@tridentbot.xyz](mailto:security@tridentbot.xyz).
+- Security vulnerabilities must be disclosed privately to [security@infiniti-development.com](mailto:security@infiniti-development.com).
 - Social engineering (e.g. phishing, vishing, smishing) is prohibited.
 - When duplicates occur, we only award the first report that was received (provided that it can be fully reproduced).
 - Submit one vulnerability per report, this is to keep everything organized.